-Secondly, the book is (I think) deliberately short and well edited at just 91 pages and easily readable in a few hours – I finished a chapter at a time during lunch breaks.
+The book is (I think) deliberately short and well-edited at just 91 pages and easily readable in a few hours.
+I finished a chapter at a time during lunch breaks.

 Joanne begins with a poignant recall of her own extensive IT experience in the US corporate world and the effects of outsourcing and offshoring on US-based IT colleagues and friends.